nomad-coe/nomad/README.md

 ### v0.9.8
 - A new library for parsing text-based raw files.
+- A new main menu in the GUI.
+- Updated documentation.

 ### v0.9.3
 - Encyclopedia with dedicated materials search index.